UMD-INST377/Group-Project-Base/README.md

 * Adding restaurant names or addresses when user click on a map marker on the location page.
 In addition, perhaps turning the raw day into a json file so it can be hooked up to an api for fetching results.

 NOTE: These suggestions would be amazing to implement, some are too complicated beyond our capabilities this semester & with the knowledge learned in this course.
 We would love to see someone expand on this project and enhance it.

+AS AMATEUR WEB DEVELOPERS TAKING OUR FIRST WEB DEVELOPMENT CLASS EVER AND TRYING TO CREATE A FUNCTIONAL, RESPONSIVE WEBSITE, WE TRIED OUR BEST!!!!